Kaewin/phase1_project_group2/README.md

 ### Researching our Findings Regarding the Engines

 The Reciprocating engine was developed in the 18th century and stopped being as largely used in 1994.
-A reciprocating engine is only one combustion engine hence they can only power small planes. (i.e 20 people)
+A reciprocating engine is only one combustion engine hence they can only power small planes. (i.e. 20 people)

 We decided to exclude the reciprocating engine and any makes with only 1 engine from our data to determine what to recommend for planes.